RickGelhausen/ORFBounder/README.md

 Analyzing data using ORFBounder is done in three steps:

 1. **Determine offsets**: Using metagene profiling output, determine the best mapping and offset combinations.
 This step is currently manual and requires the user to determine the best mapping/offset and read lengths to be used by `ORFBounder`.
+We suggest using the metagene workflow described in `

 2. **Prepare configuration files**: Create an offset JSON file and a config spreadsheet with experimental parameters.